atxtechbro/tech-skills-gym/README.md

 - Progresses to: Simple words with g/h combinations
 - Adapts based on: Your performance during the session

-See `.typing/feedback-loop-system.md` for more details on how this emergent learning system works.
+See `progress-data/feedback-loop-system.md` for more details on how this emergent learning system works.

 To use this system for typing practice:
 ```
 I want to continue my split keyboard typing practice.
-Please review my previous session reports in the .typing folder to understand my progress and challenges, then create appropriate exercises for today's session that build on my previous work.
+Please review my previous session reports in the progress-data folder to understand my progress and challenges, then create appropriate exercises for today's session that build on my previous work.
 ```